 There are some really interesting myths and stories about Odin, the Norns who guard the Well of Urd, Yggdrasil and the whole cosmology of my Viking ancestors.
 However, my aim in working with the runes is actually more to tune into the essence of each rune from a holistic point of view, rather than to tie them to a misty (rather murky) past which has mostly been lost to us (for a reason) – especially when it comes to magical and divinatory practices

-The symbolic meaning for each rune will be described with how it was most likely seen and used in the past, and then I will use my own intuitive ability to tune into chakra, Tarot and other correspondences for both healing and divinatory purposes.
-As always, you are encouraged to keep that which resonates and simply let go of the rest.
-You will also be encouraged to perform your own experiments with the runes.
+I will describe each rune with traditional meanings and then I will use my own intuitive ability to tune into chakra, Tarot and other correspondences for both healing and divinatory purposes.
+As always, keep that which resonates and simply let go of the rest.
+I also encourage you to do your own rune experiments and find alternative correspondences.

 Using the Runes for Divination

-When we use the runes for divination, we take the same approach as with other divinatory tools and steer away from fortune-telling as much as possible, since this is a fatalistic and disempowering view of life.
-The future is not set in stones and the runes suggest rather than compel, just like the stars and the Tarot cards.
+When we use the runes for divination, we take the same approach as with other divinatory tools and steer away from fortune-telling as much as possible.
+The future is not set in stone.
+The runes suggest rather than compel, just like the stars and the Tarot cards.
 Always consider free will and make your rune readings as empowering as possible, whether reading for yourself or for someone else.

 I like to think of the runes showing us the current climate, as well as the balance of energy within the Seeker.
 A rune reading takes in outer and inner influences and then suggests the best way forward.
-Predictions can be made, of course, just as we can predict a change in the weather based on current systems at work, but they should only be done shorter term and action advice should be sought for how to best make desired change to come about.
+You can make predictions, of course.
+This is no different to predicting a change in the weather based on current systems at work.
+But we should ‘divine short and spell long’ as the saying goes.
 We must never lock ourselves or seekers we read for in with fatalistic statements about the future.

-Runes can be used in many different situations.
-For example, one of the occasions when it can be useful to consult the runes is if you’re in a situation where you have limited information, or can only see an incomplete picture.
+You can use the runes in many different ways.
+For example, it can be useful to consult the runes when you’re in a situation where you have limited information, or can only see an incomplete picture.

 How to Choose Your Runes